-No further fatalities were confirmed, with the death toll remaining at 30.
+No further fatalities were announced, with the death toll remaining on 31.

 Cīņa ar #COVID19 izplatību nav noslēgusies - iepazīsties ar noteikumiem, kurus nepieciešams ievērot savas un sabiedrības veselības saglabāšanas nolūkā arī pēc ārkārtējās situācijas noslēguma! ☝?— Valdības māja (@Brivibas36) June 10, 2020